Merville, Parañaque

+Etymology

+According to historian Dulce Festin-Baybay, Merville is short for Meralco Village.

+History

+Barangay Merville was established out of Barangay La Huerta on April 3, 1978, by virtue of Presidential Decree No. 1325 signed by President Ferdinand Marcos.
+It initially included Admiral Village and Merville subdivisions.

+Government

 Merville is led by barangay captain Edgar G. Caballero.

 Population

 Starting in 1980, the population of Merville has been counted once every 5 years except in 2007 when it was carried out on August 1.

 Merville's inhabitants make up 4.13% of Parañaque's overall population and the PSA stopped checking the number of households and household populations after 2000.

 There was no population census in 1985 due to Political and economic problems and there was no population census in 2005 due to Budget issues although a population census was done 2 years later.